Spinoza’s Modal Metaphysics

 And, since that difference also generates a modal difference, we should also ask:

 The most promising line of response denies that the series of finite modes is nothing above and beyond its individual members.
-Following others, I have been describing the entirety of finite modes as a “series” or “collection,” a label that naturally suggests that the properties of the entire collection will be posterior to and derivative from the properties of its individual members.
+Following others, the entirety of finite modes has been described as a “series” or “collection,” a label that naturally suggests that the properties of the entire collection will be posterior to and derivative from the properties of its individual members.
 Spinoza himself rarely refers to just the collection of finite modes with a single expression, though he sometimes includes them in his locution “the order of nature” and he describes them as a “series” twice, both outside the Ethics (C I/41 and C I/307).
-Regardless of the terminology, one might argue in a holist vein that the whole series is more than just the sum of its the members.
+Regardless of the terminology, one could contend that the whole series is more than just the sum of its the members.
 Spinoza does sometimes suggest that wholes can be prior to their parts (Ep32, IIp13le7s), though other times he suggests that parts are always prior to wholes (Ip15).
 Whether the series of finite modes is more holist or atomistic, and whether, on a holist mereological account, one of the non-supervening properties of the whole series is following from God’s absolute nature, are still open interpretive questions.
 The soundness of this reply will likely turn on whether or not the collection of finite modes is itself an infinite mode, a point about which interpreters continue to disagree.

 We have now seen two competing accounts of Spinoza’s views about the modal status of finite objects.
-Some argue that Spinoza endorses a strong form of determinism (since the infinite modes or laws of nature are themselves necessary) that falls short of full-blown necessitarianism.
+Some argue that Spinoza endorses a strong form of determinism that falls short of full-blown necessitarianism.
 On this reading, finite modes do not exist necessarily and there are alternative possibilities to the series of actual finite modes that God did not bring about.
-Others have argued that Spinoza’s account of the relationship between God and finite modes readily accommodates full-blown necessitarianism and that, given the large number of passages in which Spinoza appears to affirm necessitarianism without qualification, there is strong evidence that Spinoza intentionally endorsed full-blown necessitarianism.
+Others have argued that Spinoza’s account of the relationship between God and finite modes readily accommodates full-blown necessitarianism and that, given the large number of passages in which Spinoza appears to affirm necessitarianism without qualification, there is sufficient evidence that Spinoza intentionally endorsed full-blown necessitarianism.

 Like almost all discussions of Spinoza’s modal commitments, this dispute focus on the distribution of modal properties: which things exist necessarily?
 Far less attention has been given to Spinoza’s account of the nature of modality.
-In this section, I will discuss whether Spinoza has an account of modality itself, and if so, what light that account sheds on the dispute over his alleged necessitarianism.
+This section discusses whether Spinoza has an account of modality itself, and if so, what light that account sheds on the dispute over his alleged necessitarianism.

 Spinoza explains the necessity of God’s existence by appealing to God’s nature.
 This may sound like a non-answer, but it is not.
 Spinoza is not claiming that there are no explanatory grounds for God’s existence; he is claiming that facts about God’s nature explain the modality of God’s existence.
 What about God’s nature explains God’s existence?
 In Ip7 and Ip11, Spinoza appeals to an involvement relation between the concept of God’s essence and the concept of God’s existence.
 That is, God exists in virtue of the fact that the concept of God involves the concept of existence.
 Spinoza also thinks that the conceptual involvement relation between God and existence explains the fact that God necessarily exists.
 In Ip19d, Spinoza writes,